piranti-persada/readitlater-policy/account-deletion.md

 Users can delete their account directly within the app.

 ## Account Deletion Procedure
-1. Open the ReadItLater app
+1. Open the Pile app
 2. Navigate to "Settings"
 3. Tap "Account Settings"
 4. Tap "Delete account"